Constance Markievicz: Civil War and Fianna Fáil

 Markievicz left the government in January 1922 along with Éamon de Valera and others in opposition to the Anglo-Irish Treaty.
 She worked actively for the Republican cause in the Irish Civil War, including directing the Citizen Army in the occupation of Moran's Hotel in Dublin.
 During the Battle of Dublin (28 June to 5 July 1922) she helped lead the anti-Treaty forces of the IRAs Dublin Brigade.
 Members of Cumann na mBan assisted the anti-treaty forces and carried dispatches between the occupied Four Courts buildings and the Dublin Brigade headquarters.
 After the civil war she toured the United States.
-She was not elected in the 1922 Irish general election but was returned in 1923 for the Dublin South constituency.
+She lost her seat in the 1922 general election but was returned at the 1923 general election, again for Dublin South.
 In common with other Republican candidates, she did not take her Dáil seat.
 She was arrested again in November 1923.
 In prison, she went on a hunger strike and, within a month, was released with other prisoners.

 She left Sinn Féin and joined Fianna Fáil on its foundation in 1926, chairing the inaugural meeting of the new party in La Scala Theatre.
 In the June 1927 general election, she was re-elected to the 5th Dáil as a candidate for Fianna Fáil, which was pledged to take its seats in Dáil Éireann if the requirement to take the Oath of Allegiance were removed.
 Markievicz died on 15 July 1927.
 Following the assassination of Kevin O'Higgins and proposed changes in electoral law, Fianna Fáil altered its policy.
 Its TDs signed the Oath and took their seats in the Dáil on 12 August 1927, less than a month after her death.
 The party leader Éamon de Valera described the Oath as "an empty political formula".